textileio/react-native-sdk/README.md

 2. Go to `node_modules` ➜ `@textile/react-native-sdk` and add `RNTextile.xcodeproj`
 3. In XCode, in the project navigator, select your project.
 Add `libRNTextile.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

-Note: In my setup I had to dd the following in Search Paths of RNTextile inside my Xcode project -> `Library Search Paths` and `Framework Search Paths`, `$(SRCROOT)/../../go-mobile/ios`

-^ The above also seems to get removed whenever i do an upgrade of this library.

 #### Android